Srivastava57Harsh/BlockEdu/README.md

 - Integration with a range of learning management systems and educational tools to enhance the overall educational experience.
 - A personalized dashboard for each student that provides real-time updates on their academic progress, grades, and feedback from teachers.
 - A robust analytics system that tracks student performance and identifies areas for improvement.
+- We are dispatching degree certificates in the form of of ERC721 SBT using scroll.

 # 🧠 Market Opportunities